juju/juju-gui/docs/process.rst

   - Treat this as an opportunity to learn.
 Consider what you could have done differently.

+- Update the CHANGES.yaml file with a description of the changes you made.
+Reference Launchpad bugs if appropriate.
 - If the branch is very minor, such as a documentation change, feel free to self-review.
 However, *don't neglect to consider your responsibilities above*, especially the diff review and running tests (even if you think